-Alen is the best purifier brand for sleep.
+Alen has the best purifiers for sleep.
 And we’ve got the proof to back it up.

-SleepScore Labs, makers of the world's leading sleep-monitoring app, co-founded by Dr. Mehmet Oz, recently selected Alen’s BreatheSmart 45i as the only air purifier to earn its coveted SleepScore Validation.
+SleepScore Labs, makers of the world's leading sleep-monitoring technology, recently selected Alen’s entire BreatheSmart lines as the only air purifiers to earn its coveted SleepScore Validation.

-Following a rigorous 634-night study in the homes of 27 real people, SleepScore concluded that “the 45i can improve sleep and allergy symptoms in people with seasonal allergies.”
+In 2019, SleepScore conducted a 634-night study in the homes of 27 allergy sufferers.
+It concluded that “the 45i can improve sleep and allergy symptoms in people with seasonal allergies.”
 Other key study findings include:

 - 20% faster time falling asleep